 One last thing that I want to point is that this record will influence lots of bands once again.
 So far the impact that ATLANTEAN KODEX have, is huge.
 Many new bands were born drinking wine on their name.
 The formation of the new Epic Metal movement in Europe and USA carries a lot of Kodex vibe.
 I am already smiling thinking about the newcomers that will try to capture the vibe of this release in a rehearsal room.

 “The Course Of Empire” is a magnificent album.
-I do not know if it is the best Epic Metal record released after the millennium… Time will tell… But if someone asks me to suggest ONE Epic Metal album released from 2000 to 2020, yes, “The Course Of Empire” would be the one.
+I do not know if it is the best Epic Metal record released after the millennium… Time will tell… But if someone asks me to suggest THE Epic Metal album for 2019, yes, “The Course Of Empire” would be the one.

 Through the Darkness – we must wander